-Organizational Schema of the Wolff Archive
+Organizational Schema for the Wolff Archive

 - Aphorisms & Poetry—Wolff’s aphorisms and poetry are found here.